arnedeutscher/game-api/README.md

     3. Manage a list of favorite games for authenticated users (optional).
 7. Create the following API routes for managing games:
     1. GET /api/games/search?q={query}: Search for games using the external API based on a query string and return the results as JSON.
-    2. GET /api/games/{external_id}: Retrieve game details from the external API based on the external_id, store them in the local database, and return the game details as JSON.
+    2. GET /api/games/{game_id}: Retrieve game details from the external API based on the game_id, store them in the local database, and return the game details as JSON.
     3. GET /api/favorites: Retrieve a list of favorite games for the authenticated user as JSON (optional).
     4. POST /api/favorites: Add a game to the authenticated user's list of favorite games (optional).
     5. DELETE /api/favorites/{game_id}: Remove a game from the authenticated user's list of favorite games (optional).